christinecha/portfolio/README.md

 Gridfolio: https://github.com/christinecha/gridfolio

-This entire portfolio (not including assets, and not minified) weighs 16KB.
+This entire portfolio (using the minified index.js) weighs less than 9KB.
+Yay!